Removing backup snapshots

 Note

-If there are not enough snapshots to keep one for each duration related --keep-{within-,}* option, the oldest snapshot is kept additionally.
+If there are not enough snapshots to keep one for each duration related --keep-{within-,}* option, the oldest snapshot is kept additionally and marked as oldest in the output (e.g. oldest hourly snapshot).

 Note